chrisizeful/Operations/README.md

 ```

 ### Targeting
 Operations can target a specifc object.
+Setting the target on an operation will set the target for all of its children, if the child does not already have a target.
 This allows a single operation to act on different nodes (or custom objects):
 ```C#
 using static Operations.Op;